 $10 members, students, seniors; $12 non-members

-Artist Ernesto Caivano will discuss the intersection of drawing and narrative in his work, while examining how his explorations of storytelling relate to works on view in the Vestiges & Verse: Notes from the Newfangled Epic exhibition.
+Artist Jesse Bransford will discuss the role of belief and visual systems in his work, exploring how this practice relates to artists included in the Vestiges & Verse: Notes from the Newfangled Epic exhibition.

 $5 members, students, seniors; $8 non-members